 Petrojam donates $350,000 worth of fuel to support COVID fight

-Minister of Science, Energy and Technology, Daryl Vaz, symbolically handed over the fuel to State Minister in the Ministry of Health and Wellness, Juliet Cuthbert Flynn, during a ceremony at the refinery's Marcus Garvey Drive facility yesterday.
+Minister of Science, Energy and Technology Daryl Vaz symbolically handed over the fuel to state minister in the Ministry of Health and Wellness, Juliet Cuthbert-Flynn, during a ceremony at the refinery's Marcus Garvey Drive facility on Wednesday.

 He said that the donation will support the work of health personnel as they traverse across the length and breadth of the island to do contact tracing, surveillance, testing and public awareness and outreach.